Janet Ajzenstat

-Janet Ajzenstat (born 1936) is professor emeritus of political science at McMaster University.
+Janet Leslie Ajzenstat (née MacDonald; 19 April 1936 – 27 May 2025) was a Canadian political scientist who was a professor of political science at McMaster University.
 The author of numerous works on Canadian political history, she is best known for The Political Thought of Lord Durham, where she argues that Durham's call for French-Canadian assimilation was consistent with liberal principles.